 He is currently an adjunct instructor (chemistry) at Richard Bland College of William and Mary.
 His other professional experience includes South Piedmont Community College (faculty), Virginia Tech Office of Special Programs (research professor), the Institute for Advanced Learning and Research (IALR, research scientist), and adjunct faculty positions at Liberty University, Averett University, Danville Community College, and Radford University.

-Outside of classroom endeavors, Dr. Tung has published articles in the fields of experimental gas phase kinetics and characterizing and processing composite polymeric materials, given presentations on educational technology and at faculty training workshops.
+Outside of classroom endeavors, Dr. Tung has published articles in the fields of experimental gas-phase kinetics and characterizing and processing composite polymeric materials, given presentations on educational technology, and at faculty training workshops.
 He is currently on the executive committee of the Blue Ridge Section of the American Chemical Society and served as a judge at junior/high school science fairs and undergraduate research competitions sponsored by the Virginia Academy of Science.
-He been a contributing reviewer for two current university chemistry textbooks, and for Science Books and Films (American Association for the Advancement of Science, AAAS).
+He has been a contributing reviewer for two current university chemistry textbooks, and for Science Books and Films (American Association for the Advancement of Science, AAAS).
 He has visited several VAIS member schools as part of their accreditation process.